successful completion of courses covering concurrency theory and advanced software engineering

 The most recent timetable can be found at the students' website

 Mode of instruction

-Collection of papers and book chapters assigned by lecturer.
+Instructor assigned collection of papers and book chapters

 Lecturer: prof.dr.ir.
 Farhad Arbab